Intergalactic: The Heretic Prophet: Casting and characters

 Tati Gabrielle was cast as Jordan A. Mun after her role in The Last of Uss second season.

 Tati Gabrielle portrays Jordan.
-She previously starred in the film Uncharted (2022) and the second season of The Last of Us (2025), both of which are adaptations of Naughty Dog franchises.
-Druckmann pitched her the story after she was cast in the latter, and she auditioned alongside Troy Baker; Druckmann considered her a standout during the casting process, comparing her audition to Ashley Johnson's for The Last of Uss Ellie.
-A spiritual person, Gabrielle was drawn to Intergalactic due to its focus on faith.
+She previously starred in the film Uncharted (2022) and the second season of The Last of Us (2025), both adaptations of Naughty Dog franchises.
+Druckmann pitched her the story after casting her in the latter, and she auditioned alongside Troy Baker; Druckmann considered her a standout during the casting process, comparing her audition to Ashley Johnson's for The Last of Uss Ellie.
+A spiritual person, Gabrielle was drawn to Intergalactic due to its focus on faith; she felt it represented "such a different side of Naughty Dog".
 Her performance influenced the writing of the character and her arc; Druckmann felt she added a "charm" and "bad-ass-ness".
+Jordan's initials are a reference to Naughty Dog's former name, JAM Software.

 Halley Gross, who co-wrote The Last of Us Part II, portrays AJ, Jordan's agent.
-Members of the Five Aces include Colin Graves (portrayed by Kumail Nanjiani) and other members played by Tony Dalton, Ashley Scott, and Stephen A. Chang.
-Dalton was cast after appearing in an episode of The Last of Us directed by Druckmann, who offered him the role immediately after showing him parts of the game on Zoom, while Scott portrayed Maria in The Last of Us and Part II and Chang played Jesse in the latter.
-Troy Baker was cast in an undisclosed role; Druckmann enjoyed working with him again after a five-year gap since his role as Joel in The Last of Us Part II.
+Members of the Five Aces include Colin Graves (portrayed by Kumail Nanjiani) and other members played by Tony Dalton, Ashley Scott, and Stephen A. Chang in leading roles.
+Scott portrayed Maria in The Last of Us and Part II, while Chang played Jesse in the latter.
+Dalton was cast after appearing in an episode of The Last of Us directed by Druckmann, who offered him the role immediately after showing him parts of the game on Zoom; it is Dalton's first video game, and he found the performance capture process unique and impressive.

+Several other actors returned to work with Naughty Dog, including Troy Baker, Merle Dandridge, and Robin Atkin Downes in undisclosed roles; Dandridge previously appeared both The Last of Us games, its television adaptation, and Uncharted 4: A Thief's End (2016), while Downes was in The Last of Us and all Uncharted games.
+Druckmann enjoyed working with Baker again after a five-year gap since his role as Joel in The Last of Us Part II.